-Padre Island National Seashore — 70 miles of wild, untouched Texas coastline.
+Padre Island National Seashore offers 70 miles of wild Texas coastline, where sea turtles nest and migratory birds thrive.

 A whisper of turquoise waves, sky-wide dunes painted in golden light, and the hush of untouched shore—Padre Island National Seashore invites you to awaken your senses.
 Whether you're chasing horizons or searching for quiet wonder, this stretch of wild coastline captures hearts.